locodarwin/xcb-ext-reu/README.md

 That's it, you can now use all the symbols defined by this extension.
 Avoid naming collisions by not defining symbols starting with `reu_` in your program.

-# Examples
+# Example / Test

-Refer to the file *examples/reu-ext-test.bas* for an example.
+Refer to the file *examples/reu-ext-test.bas* for a complete test of this extension.

 # Quick Reference